 And today, his career is soaring.

-Currently, Doug is chairman and CEO of US Airways, the fifth-largest airline in the United States.
-Soon, he will lead the biggest airline in the world, after US Airways completes its merger with American Airlines.
+An airline industry leader for more than two decades, Doug recently became chief executive officer of American Airlines Group, the world's largest carrier following the merger of American and US Airways.
 At Albion, he gained a fundamental understanding of how economies work, and he chose an industry where his business management studies could be put to good use.
 He relies on this background every day as he continues to shape the future of commercial aviation.